BlueStamp-Engineering-2022/Theodore_BSE_Project/index.md

 ![Headstone Image](https://lh3.googleusercontent.com/pw/AM-JKLVDdOvzsjHaZ6kRbhPwDEacvsOj8owBAT8KYVAfI5y3cG2e9UZff3Z6RKbqsNZN0m3giQEXY09vtPRGtumD81My7v-KLSVOCy_4bC-FVF_M5iS6EKE4DIjKeAGC-YG1hOMCZLJI89xhL0WENvfXWGI=s854-no?authuser=0)

   # Final Milestone
 For this milestone, I modified the base plate to hold all the components.
 The most enjoyable thing was designing the plate and the various pieces.
-The hardest thing was measuring out the physical components to make models in the CAD program as well as figuirng out how to secure the components onto the base plate.
+The hardest thing was measuring out the physical components to make models in the CAD program as well as figuring out how to secure the components onto the base plate.
+I had to make sure the dimensions had to be accurate otherwise I’d have to recut the base plate and that would waste a lot of time.

 Drawings: